-I live amidst two and a half bustling metropolises.
-Granted, the shadow of one imposes itself over the others from across the river, but none should feel any less validated as promising, if not ideal, centers for any manner of proclivity towards youth, urbanity, or some arranged marriage of the two.
+I live just on the edge of two and two half-bustling metropolises.
+The Hudson Quadrangle, I call it: Hoboken, Jersey City, Newark, and New York City.
+Granted, the shadow of the latter one imposes itself over the others from across the river.
+(Or maybe blinded by its lighting.)
+But none should feel any less validated as promising, if not ideal, centers for any manner of proclivity towards youth, urbanity, or some arranged marriage of the two.
 I visit them whenever I am able.
 They are where everyone I know and care for make their homes and earn their wages.
 Certainly they have their downsides of varying degrees, but they are more than enough made up for by the upsides as to warrant mostly splendor whenever I am there, less so in transit to and from them, however.

 I suppose I am a part of this world.
 Even if certain obstacles keeping me from being in them more stably on my part are hard to overcome.
 They are places much maligned at present, though, in light of events construed here as unfortunate.
 A whole way of living has come under notable scrutiny.
 Urbanity, it has come to be seen, has some weaknesses made evident in months previous.
 Or rather, it has willful insulations.
 City dwellers have constructed around themselves a “bubble,” to protect against any odd thing that gives them offense, while foisting outward any number of their own values—tolerance, inclusion, polyamory, Westworld, goat yoga, and so on.
 By virtue of the designations of our electoral map, their judgments and their scorn are doubly fortified and more pointed, irrevocable as any biblical edict from on high.
 It is, in other words, open season on deplorability, on the avowed Trump voter.
 Open season to be what, precisely, I can’t say.
 Mocked?
 Very possibly.
 Ostracized?
 Foreseeable.
 Organized against?
 On it.
 Systematically oppressed?
 Deplorable sympathizers accept it as granted.
 But I do not hasten to venture one way or the other in any general sense.
 In fact I would like to be able to put these concerns to rest.
 I find it hard to accept in totality that anyone I know who heeds closest to young urbanite stereotype can harbor such ill intent.
 Not, of course, because that by not seeing it myself that it is not there, but that because in every sense they lack capability.
 I would know.